-I plan to be pono (righteous) on the Island of Hawai’i.
+Take the Pono Pledge and be Pono (righteous) on the island of Hawai’i.